bcgov/data-publication/pages/dpw_bcdc.md

 ------------------------------

-## CREATING A NEW METADATA RECORD
+## CREATING A METADATA RECORD
-_Note: To use the CKAN API for creating metadata, more information is available [here](https://bcgov.github.io/data-publication/pages/pages/bcdc_api_dev_workflow.md)._
+_Note: To use the CKAN API for creating metadata, more information is available [here](https://bcgov.github.io/data-publication/pages/bcdc_api_dev_workflow.md)._

 1. Log into the [BC Data Catalogue](https://catalogue.data.gov.bc.ca) by clicking **Log In** on the upper right of the Catalogue page.
 This will take you to your dashboard.
 1. Click the **Datasets** button on the toolbar.